-The Whakatane Mechanism is managed by a Steering Committee formed by representatives of indigenous peoples’ organizations Members and partners of IUCN, the Chairs of the Commission on Environmental, Economic and Social Policy (CEESP) and the World Commission on Protected Areas (WCPA), the Chairs of the CEESP-CEL Specialist Group on Indigenous Peoples, Customary & Environmental Laws and Human Rights (SPICEH) and WCPA-CEESP Theme on Indigenous Peoples, Local Communities, Equity and Protected Areas (TILCEPA), a representative of the Conservation Initiative on Human Rights (CIHR), a representative of Forest People’s Programme (FPP), and Directors of IUCN’s Protected Areas and World Heritage Programmes and Nature-Based Solutions Group.
+The Whakatane Mechanism is managed by a Steering Committee formed by representatives of indigenous peoples’ organizations, the Chairs of the Commission on Environmental, Economic and Social Policy (CEESP) and the World Commission on Protected Areas (WCPA), the Chairs of the CEESP-CEL Specialist Group on Indigenous Peoples, Customary & Environmental Laws and Human Rights (SPICEH) and WCPA-CEESP Theme on Indigenous Peoples, Local Communities, Equity and Protected Areas (TILCEPA), a representative of the Conservation Initiative on Human Rights (CIHR), a representative of Forest People’s Programme (FPP), and Directors of IUCN’s Protected Areas and World Heritage Programmes and Nature-Based Solutions Group.

-IUCN rights-based approach to conservation and specifically to protected areas, the Whakatane

 1. The Situation – Protected Areas and Indigenous Peoples and Local Communities

 Over 160,000 Protected Areas have been established in the world for conservation purposes, covering about 12.9% of the Earth’s lands and 6.3% of territorial waters (WDPA, cited by CBD, 2012).
 Many of these areas overlap totally or partially with traditional lands, territories and resources of indigenous peoples and rural communities, as widely documented in the literature.

-It has been long recognized that the processes of establishing and managing protected areas have often created or aggravated situations of exclusion, dispossession, marginalization and poverty of associated communities, due to policies and practices of nation states that do not recognize the rights of ownership, occupation and use for such communities within protected areas.
+It has been long recognized that the processes of establishing and managing protected areas have often created or aggravated situations of exclusion, dispossession, marginalization and poverty of associated communities, due to policies and practices that do not recognize the rights of ownership, occupation and use for such communities within protected areas.
 While the roots of these problems in most cases are not mainly or uniquely in protected area policies and approaches but in broader legal and policy frameworks on land and resource ownership and use, as well as on decision-making and governance structures, protected areas have been in those cases part and instrument of decisions and practices of social inequity.

 2. Progress in international policy frameworks